 Related Podcast: Episode 129: How to Find the Perfect Product to Sell in Ecommerce

 My Ecommerce Story

 I’ve been selling online since 2008 when eBay and OSCommerce were the backbone of my company.

 In 2016, I sold one of my previous brands in the boating niche for just under $1million.
 Since 2017 I’ve chronicled building another brand from $0 to $1million in just over a year.

 I’m by no means an expert in ecommerce but I’ve discovered a formula that works for me to build multiple, relatively successful, ecommerce brands.

-How to Find Niches (and then products)
+How to Find the Right Niches (and then products)

 This part is going to bore you as you probably just want the secret formula for finding profitable products that are going to make you billions of dollars.
 I’ll give you that part in a minute, but you’ll be doing yourself a disservice if you don’t first read this very important section about the importance of finding a niche.

-Why Are Niches Important?
+Why are Niches Important?